 You could instead focus your energy on crafting content that helps you find your voice, build an email list, focus on one or two social media platforms instead of being on all and spreading yourself thin.
 With social media, you need a strategy for each platform.Its not just sharing the same content across all platforms.
 If you do, what motivation is there for your audience to follow you across all platforms?

 Ready Set Launch

-If you are just getting started with blogging and would like a road map to help you launch your blog, I would recommend the E-book By His Grace We Blog, that speaks to christian bloggers.
+If you are just getting started with christian blogging and would like a road map to help you launch your blog, I would recommend the E-book By His Grace We Blog, that speaks to christian bloggers.

 When I just started blogging, I felt extremely overwhelmed.
 This is the e-book that helped to guide me in developing a christian blog and reminded me of my ultimate purpose for blogging.

 The By His Grace We Blog e-book teaches you How to Define your Goals, Cultivate Your Blog into a Ministry, Creating a Brand, Building Pinterest, Affiliate Marketing, Creating Products, Networking, and so much more.